 The application deadline is usually 1-2 months after the CfP has been published (i.e. in February).
 The TC will review the applications and announce their decision around the end of February.
 The TC may create a ranked list of alternate teams in case some of the qualified teams withdraw later.
 In their reply to the application, the TC will ask teams to confirm their participation by some deadline, in order to contact alternate teams in case of a withdrawal and to work on the tournament setup using the final number of teams.
 Withdrawing after this deadline will negatively affect future applications.
 Withdrawing or not showing up at RoboCup / a local event also invalidates any robot discount by SoftBank that has been conditioned on participation in that event.

 Once qualified, teams must register the team itself and each participant for the competition according to instructions given by the TC.
-For the last on-site RoboCup (2019), the (early) registration fees in USD were as follows:
+For RoboCup 2022, the early registration fees in USD were as follows:

 Often, the RoboCup Federation waives the team registration fee for new teams.
 This does not affect the registration fee for the individual members, though.